Silver Convention: History

 Michael Kunze wrote the lyrics on the first two albums under the pseudonym Stephan Prager.
 During this time the three singers released their own solo work.
 McLean and Thompson achieved hit singles with "Lady Bump" and "1-2-3-4...
 Fire!", and "Ooh What a Night" respectively.
 Wulf's solo effort was only a moderate success.

 Silver Convention represented Germany in the Eurovision Song Contest 1977 with "Telegram", finishing eighth.
-The entry had only English lyrics (with considerably more words than their past hits), but was allowed to enter in spite of the language rule being reintroduced this year, because the song was chosen to represent Germany before the reintroduction was announced.
-In 1994, Rhonda Heath returned to Eurovision, providing backing vocals and keyboards for the German entry "Wir Geben 'Ne Party" performed in German by Mekado.
+The entry had only English lyrics (with considerably more words than their past hits), but was allowed to enter in spite of the language rule being reintroduced this year, because the song had been chosen to represent Germany before the reintroduction was announced.
+In 1994, Rhonda Heath returned to Eurovision, providing backing vocals and keyboards for the German entry "Wir geben 'ne Party" performed in German by Mekado.
 This entry did better than Silver Convention's effort, finishing third out of the 25 entries in Dublin.

 With a new producer, John Davis, and a revised line-up of singers (Suzie McClosky a.k.a.
-Zenda Jacks, Rhonda Heath and Ramona Wulf), Silver Convention was successful again during 1978 with the album Love in a Sleeper.
+Zenda Jacks, Rhonda Heath, and Ramona Wulf), Silver Convention was successful again during 1978 with the album Love in a Sleeper.
 The 12" single release from the LP was "Spend the Night With Me" backed with "Mission To Venus".

 Levay also worked with Giorgio Moroder, and Kunze began work with Jim Steinman.
 The solo careers of the three singers ended quickly and they left the music industry, since interest in the disco scene was declining during this period.
-Levay and Kunze later collaborated on the successful Vienna productions of the musicals Elisabeth, Mozart! and Rebecca.
+Levay and Kunze later collaborated on the Vienna productions of the musicals Elisabeth, Mozart! and Rebecca.